Hara1dDev/RLP/README.md

-# RLP
-A Raylib addon for Go that makes Raylib fit in with Go.
+This is RLP pronounced Riple is a Raylib addon for Go that makes it much simpler and makes so it fits in with the Go ecosystem.